willow385/tma-16/README.md

 Rust or C.

 If someone wrote a C compiler for the TMA-16, I think it'd be just the coolest thing ever.

+# Attention Windows users!
+The scripts in this repo's top directory won't work!
+Use the scripts in /windows_pleb/ instead.